-Even if job or family commitments interfere with achieving the 30 minutes of daily exercise recommended by the Centers for Disease Control and Prevention, Dr. Chang says weekend warriors can take steps to cut injury risks both to spine and other body structures.
-He advises:
+This is one of the conditions that are easier to prevent rather than treat.
+The milestone of injury prevention for athletes is regular physical activity.
+Even if job or family commitments interfere with achieving the 30 minutes of daily exercise recommended by the Centers for Disease Control and Prevention, Dr. Chang says weekend warriors can take steps to cut warrior injuries risks both to spine and other body structures.

 - Spend at least five minutes stretching before and after an activity to warm up and cool down muscles.

 - Hydrate, hydrate, hydrate, and maintain as healthy a diet as possibility.